AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49849-customer-email-was-replaced-with-paypal-email.md

 1. Configure PayPal Express and set **[!UICONTROL Payment Action]** = **[!UICONTROL Sale]**.
 1. Create a simple product.
-1. Complete the checkout for created product using graphql for guest customer, PayPal Express as payment method.
-Remember email set during checkout
+1. Complete the checkout for created product using *[!UICONTROL graphql]* for guest customer, PayPal Express as payment method.
+Remember email set during checkout.
-1. Go to admin and check email in created order
+1. Go to **[!UICONTROL Admin]** and check email in created order.

 <u>Expected results</u>: